Emmanuel Sanchez

-Emmanuel Sanchez (born August 11, 1990) is an American mixed martial artist currently competing in Bellator's Featherweight division.
-A professional competitor since 2011, Sanchez has also formerly competed for the Resurrection Fighting Alliance.
+Emmanuel Sanchez (born August 11, 1990) is a mixed martial artist currently in the Lightweight division.
+A professional competitor since 2011, Sanchez has formerly competed for Bellator MMA, where he was a contender for the Featherweight World Championship, and Resurrection Fighting Alliance.

 Background

 Born and raised in a lower-middle-class family of Mexican immigrants, Sanchez wrestled as a kid but did not continue to the high school level in the sport.
 He became interested in MMA and Brazilian jiu-jitsu while attending high school.
 After a successful amateur career, Sanchez began his professional career in 2011, starting his professional career at 4–0.

 Mixed martial arts career

 Early career

 Sanchez began his professional MMA career in November 2011.
 He compiled a record of 8–1 before signing with Bellator MMA.

 During this time, Sanchez mainly competed in the lightweight division, before moving down to featherweight.
 He also competed once as a welterweight, in which he suffered his first professional loss against current UFC competitor Lewis Gonzalez.